moksh-garg/moksh-garg.github.io/reflection1.md

----
-layout: default
----

 # Self as a Network

-Roger Gould in his book "collision of wills", specifically chapter "Honor and the Individual", introduces an alternate approach to understanding the self.
+Roger Gould in his book "Collision of Wills", specifically chapter "Honor and the Individual", introduces an alternate approach to understanding the self.
 He proposes to conceptualize the self as a bundle of momentary selves that transcend both ways – into the past as well as the future.
 Therefore, Gould evokes a “networked” and “inter- temporally linked” version of self that connects the past, present, and future and offers useful